Light helicopters : Intermediate single engine

 The H155 offers outstanding cabin space that boosts patient care and accommodates bulky medical equipment.
-These aircraft come with a glass cockpit and the unique Airbus dual digital 4-axis autopilot which maximises the pilot’s effectiveness.
+This aircraft comes with a glass cockpit and the unique Airbus dual digital 4-axis autopilot, which maximises the pilot’s effectiveness.

 Airbus’ new-generation H175 is suited for intensive care transport and medical evacuation, thanks to its large cabin size, airborne endurance, range and useful load.